Moscow hostage crisis chemical agent: Investigation outside of Russia

+Skepticism

+3-methylfentanyl is not a gas, according to New Scientist.

+Halothane has a strong odor (although often described as "pleasant" by comparison with other anesthetic gases).
+Thus, by the time the whole theatre area would be filled with halothane to a concentration compatible with loss of consciousness (0.5–3%), it is likely that the hostage-takers would have realized they were being attacked.

+Recovery of consciousness is rapid after the flow of gas is interrupted, unlike with high-dose fentanyl administration.
+Therefore, although halothane might have been a component in the aerosol, it was probably not a major component, or perhaps it was a metabolite of another drug.

 Other theories

 Newspapers

-Writing in the Moscow daily Komsomolskaya Pravda, Viktor Baranets, a former Russian Defense Ministry official, stated that the Ministry of the Interior knew that any normal riot control agent, such as pepper spray or tear gas, would allow the Chechens time to harm the hostages.
+Writing in the Moscow daily Komsomolskaya Pravda, Viktor Baranets, a former Russian Defense Ministry official, stated that the Ministry of the Interior knew that any normal riot control agent, such as pepper spray or tear gas, would allow the attackers time to harm the hostages.
 They decided to use the strongest agent available.
-The paper identified the material as a KGB-developed "psycho-chemical gas" known as Kolokol-1, and reported that "the gas had such an influence on [Chechen siege leader Movsar] Barayev that he couldn't get up from [his] desk".
+The paper identified the material as a KGB-developed "psycho-chemical gas" known as Kolokol-1, and reported that "the gas had such an influence on siege leader Barayev that he couldn't get up from [his] desk".
 Russian doctors who helped hostages in the first minutes after the siege used a common antidote to fentanyl, naloxone, by injection.
 But the effects of the fentanyl derivative's application, which can exacerbate chronic diseases, grew acute for the hostages, who had stayed in a closed space without water and food for several days.

-Although the exact nature of the active chemical has not been verified, the Russian language newspaper Gazeta.ru claimed that the chemical used had been 3-methylfentanyl, attributing this information to "experts from the Moscow State University chemistry department."